 Business Certificate of Deposit (CD) Account

 When you place money into a CD, you agree not to touch those funds for a set amount of time, referred to as the term of the CD.
-Depending on the CD account you choose, this time can range from months to years.
+Depending on your chosen CD account, this time can range from months to years.

 The rate you earn from a CD comes from the amount of your deposit and the term of the CD you’re storing money in.
 You need to be sure that this is money you won’t have to use under any circumstance for its duration.

-Should you need to pull your money out before the CD comes to term, the consequences can be dire.
+The consequences can be dire if you need to pull your money out before the CD comes to term.
 Be prepared to pay steep penalties that could destroy any earnings you hoped to attain.

 Merchant Account

 The bank or company you’re using to set up your merchant account likely has hardware or software you’ll need to use to accept payments.
-In addition to fees for equipment or setup, there will be transaction fees and maybe monthly charges to contend with.
+Besides fees for equipment or setup, there will be transaction fees and maybe monthly charges to contend with.

 You’ll usually enter into a contract for a merchant account for one to three years with specific terms.
-While a merchant account is necessary for accepting card payments, be sure to weigh all these fees before signing on the dotted line.
+While a merchant account is necessary for accepting card payments, weigh all these fees before signing on the dotted line.

 Step 2.
 Find the Ideal Bank